We have enjoyed our ride...now go out and enjoy yours!

 And then there is this game I play with myself…

 I invented this little pastime on a road trip this summer.
 On the satellite radio in the Routan, we have some of the station presets set to the ‘90’s channel, the ‘80’s, ‘70’s and ‘60’s channel.
 To play my game, all you do is select one of these decade stations and then guess what year within that decade the song that is playing was released.
 When you push the “info” button on the radio, the artist, song title and year are displayed revealing the correct answer.
 This activity proved very entertaining on our trips.
 It provided plenty of opportunities for nostalgic reflection as Dan and I worked chapters of our lives like puzzle pieces trying to figure out the exact year a song was released.
 This method worked fairly reliably for the ‘90’s and ‘80’s songs.
 We both rot at the ‘70’s.
 And I alone pretty much rock the ‘60’s…only because 1.
 I did grow up with a juke box in my basement and 2.
 This game, I admit, is a total rip-off of a game my dad used to play (and probably still does play) on car rides.
 He would turn on the oldies radio station in the car and at the start of each song would call out “The Dave Clark Five, 1964”, or “The Four Tops, 1966, or my favorite, “Anyone know this one?
 The Beach Boys, 1963”.
+The modern technology we are lucky enough to have on board the Routan simply adds a dimension to the game by making the verification of the year simple and immediate (though my brothers and I never doubted the validity of my dad’s confident declarations even without a resource on board our family station wagon for checking the info).
+So now, I find myself playing this game solo as I drive around town running errands with the kids in the backseat.
+The apple doesn’t fall far from the tree.

 02 September 2009